Nuclear-Electronic Quantum Dynamics in a Plasmonic Nanocavity: Results and discussion

-In this realistic cavity setup, there are no signs of strong coupling, such as modified proton dynamics or Rabi-like features.
+In this cavity setup, there are no signs of strong coupling, such as modified proton dynamics or Rabi-like features.
 Reaching the strong-coupling limit requires fine tuning of the cavity to be in precise resonance with the molecule.
 For the NPoM/AMIEP system, we tune the physically accessible parameters to deduce if polariton formation is feasible.
-To monitor this possibility, we analyze the electronic power spectrum,
+To monitor this possibility, we analyze the electronic power spectrum, $P_\text{e}(\omega)$.
+All parameters for the calculation of $P_\text{e}(\omega)$ are identical to those used to generate Fig. \ref{fig:spectrum_ohba}.

-where $\mathcal{F}$ indicates the Fourier transform and $\mu^\text{e}_s(t)$ is the electronic dipole moment in the $s$ direction.
-The dipole signal was simulated for 100 fs, and the Fourier transform was performed with the Pad\'e approximation\cite{Bruner_LaMaster_Lopata_2016,Goings_Lestrange_Li_2018} to improve the spectral resolution for the relatively short simulation time.
-In contrast to the photoexcitation process used to simulate ESIPT, the molecule was started in the NEO-DFT ground state at the constrained S$_1$ geometry, and a delta pulse at $t=0$ with an electric field amplitude of 0.001 a.u. in the direction along the S$_0$ to S$_1$ transition dipole vector was applied to the cavity modes.

 To move toward the strong-coupling regime, we must increase the overall coupling and move the main spectral peak into resonance with the electronic S$_0$ to S$_1$ vertical transition.
 To increase the coupling, we align the emitter dipole perpendicular to the mirror and move it closer to the nanoparticle surface at $7\delta/8$.
 This displacement is meant to model the molecule on the nanoparticle surface but could lead to steric crowding.
 Although geometric parameters can affect the overall coupling, the main peak location is determined by the dielectric properties $\epsilon_\text{env}$ and $\epsilon_\text{Au}(\omega)$.
 Because the environmental dielectric constant is the easiest to modify experimentally by changing the solvent, we tune the frequency with $\epsilon_\text{env}$ and leave $\epsilon_\text{Au}(\omega)$ unchanged.
 A value of $\epsilon_\text{env}=1.9$, which is similar to that of a nonpolar solvent such as $n$-hexane, brings the main peak of the spectral density to 2.62 eV, nearly resonant with the AMIEP S$_0$ to S$_1$ transition of 2.61 eV.
-The resulting spectral density compared to the electronic transition frequency, as well as a depiction of the cavity setup, is shown in Fig. \ref{fig:spectrum_strong}A. We now examine the resulting electronic power spectrum for polariton formation in the form of a Rabi splitting.
+The resulting spectral density compared to the electronic transition frequency, as well as a depiction of the cavity setup, is shown in Fig. \ref{fig:spectrum_amiep}A. We now examine the resulting electronic power spectrum for polariton formation in the form of a Rabi splitting.